 Saving lives in the lockdown by home delivering HIV medicines

-379 Ahana Field Officers were active in 357 districts of 14 states with emergency passes issued by the respective state governments during the lockdown to ensure a constant supply of ARV medicines and create awareness about COVID-19 symptoms and management.
+379 Ahana Field Officers are active in 357 districts of 14 states with emergency passes issued by the respective state governments during the lockdown to ensure a constant supply of ARV medicines and create awareness about COVID-19 symptoms and management.

 Ahana works actively to identify positive pregnant women and link them with the Antiretroviral (ART) Centres to minimise mother to child transmission of HIV.
 When the national lockdown was announced each of the state teams faced challenges in the absence of a public transport system.
 It became difficult to ensure access to the ART Centres as they are usually at far off places, either at the district headquarters or in some other districts.